 Stage 1: Sit, Swivel, Bounce, and Play

 The experts who helped design this seat wanted to focus on a total body mode of play, in which baby uses all parts of their brain and their body equally and together.
+That’s how this activity jumper works.

 For this mode, baby can sit in the seat and play to their heart’s content.
 They can safely sit until they are 25 pounds.
 The seat has 360 degrees of mobility so that baby can reach all of the toys.
-The seat also has a bit of stretch to accomodate some bouncing.
+The seat also has a bit of stretch to accommodate some bouncing.
 The stretchy seat says clean with a cloth only, but many parents have machine washed and line dried and had it come out okay.

 And while it doesn’t bounce quite like traditional jumpers, there is a platform underneath that helps baby learn to balance and support its weight.
 The platform isn’t fixed, so it wiggles around and causes baby to use their muscles.
 They can still jump and bounce, but they won’t be catching air quite like other, more traditional baby jumpers.
 The platform is adjustable as baby grows so that they are always at the perfect height for healthy movement.